heseltime/heseltime.github.io/_notes/Public/LIFT_C and OIS Community Call for Fellows.md

 ## 2. How does the LLM concept work in detail and to what degree is it feasible?

-### Helpful Skill: General AI background, critical thinking, etc.
+### Helpful Skill: General AI background, NLP, critical thinking, etc.

 We want to process documents to make them accessible.
 But does the concept track fully?
 To what degree if not?
 Please reference the [project proposal](../../assets/pdf/JKU_CommunityCall_Antrag_Final_Rework.pdf) for more details on the concept.

-*This is an **ML/LLM-Tinkerer** role, maybe, though might be more abstract and big picture.*
+*This is an **ML/LLM-Tinkerer** role, maybe, though might be more about LLM performance evaluation: Things like [BLEU-score](https://aclanthology.org/P02-1040.pdf) and the basic math involved should not scare away, ideally.
+Fun for someone into NLP!*

 ## 3. What is the data situation and how can it be improved?